hep-gc/cloudscheduler/docs/source/_architecture/_data_services/_database/_views/view_cloud_status_flavor_slot_summary.rst

 While view #1 provides slot totals, views #2 through #7 present additional slot information.
-In the CLI, this additional slot information is available as optional tables (see the --with option in the CLI documentation).
+In the CLI, this additional slot information is available as optional tables (see the '--with' option in the CLI documentation).
 In the web interface, the additional slot information is presented in the group/cloud expanded view in one of four user selectable styles controlled by the following user settings:'